ansys/pyansys-dev-guide/doc/source/getting-started/administration.rst

 Legal review approval ensures that the entire project complies with Ansys' legal policies.

-Start by completing the legal review request form for open sourcing the code:
+Click the following button to complete the legal review request form for open sourcing the code:

 .. button-link:: https://github.com/ansys-internal/oss-approval-tracklist/issues/new?assignees=MaxJPRey%2C+RobPasMue%2C+jorgepiloto%2C+&labels=&projects=&template=oss_final_signature.yml&title=Name+of+the+package+to+release
     :color: black
     :expand:

-    **Open Source Code Release Request Form**
+    **Open source code release request form**

-The following checks are required when performing the legal review of the project:
+These checks are required when performing the legal review of the project:

 .. card:: |uncheck| The project contains the right licensing.